NavdeepBrar03/LinuxAssignment3/Assignment3.md

       - `sudo`: Executes the commands with superuser privileges.
       - `systemctl enable nginx`: Enables Nginx to start at boot.
       - `systemctl start nginx`: Starts the Nginx service.
-     ### Purpose: To ensure Nginx runs automatically upon system boot and starts running immediately.

 2. **Navigate to Web Root**
+    **Objective**: To access the default directory where web files are stored.
    - Command:
      ```bash
      cd /var/www
      ```
       - `cd /var/www`: Changes the current directory to Nginx's web root.
-     ### Purpose: To access the default directory where web files are stored.

 3. **Create a New Directory**
+    **Objective**: To create a specific directory for your website's files.
    - Command:
      ```bash
      sudo mkdir [dir]